-Under AG \P 2(c), the ultimate determination of whether to grant eligibility for a security clearance must be an overall commonsense judgment based upon careful consideration of the guideline and the whole-person concept.
+Under AG ¶ 2(c), the ultimate determination of whether to grant eligibility for a security clearance must be an overall commonsense judgment based upon careful consideration of the guideline and the whole-person concept.

 I considered the potentially disqualifying and mitigating conditions in light of all relevant facts and circumstances surrounding this case.
 I have incorporated my comments under Guideline F in my whole-person analysis.
-Some of the factors in AG \P 2(d) were addressed under that guideline, but some warrant additional comment.
+Some of the factors in AG ¶ 2(d) were addressed under that guideline, but some warrant additional comment.

-I considered Applicant's federal contractor service and the circumstances surrounding his indebtedness.
-I considered that he is supporting four grandchildren.
-However, I also considered that he has made no effort to resolve his debt.
-He also failed to file his state tax return.
-He has not established a meaningful track record of debt management, which causes me to question his ability to resolve his debts.
+I considered Applicant's federal contractor service, his military service, and the circumstances surrounding his indebtedness.
+However, I also considered that he has made insufficient efforts to resolve his debts.
+He has not established a meaningful track record of debt management, which causes me to question his ability to resolve his debts

 Overall, the record evidence leaves me with questions and doubts about Applicant's eligibility and suitability for a security clearance.
-For all these reasons, I conclude Applicant has not mitigated the financial considerations security concerns.
+For all these reasons, I conclude Applicant has not mitigated the financial considerations security concerns.8